venexia/repurposing-antihypertensives-dementia/README.md

 ## Supplementary material

-This repository contains two further items of supplementary material in the folder ‘Supplement’.
-These are Supplementary Table 5, which contains all the results in an editable format, and a spreadsheet of code lists, which is necessary to define the diagnoses and treatments in the CPRD as they were defined for this study.
+This repository contains three further items of supplementary material in the folder ‘Supplement’.
+These are eTable 5, which contains the results from Bonet's instrumental variable inequality tests; eTable 6, which contains all the results in an editable format; and a spreadsheet of code lists, which is necessary to define the diagnoses and treatments in the CPRD as they were defined for this study.

 ## Funding statement